BALSAM HILL V. FRONTGATE

 You may be surprised to hear that Balsam Brands (the company that owns and operates Balsam Hill) filed a lawsuit in federal court against our competitors Frontgate and Grandin Road.
 Both of these retailers are part of Cinmar, which is part of Cornerstone Brands, all of which are ultimately owned by HSN, Inc. (the same company that owns the Home Shopping Network).

-For those who may be curious, I wanted to take the opportunity to explain why a small, family-oriented company, recognized by Forbes as one of "America's Best Small Companies," is suing a division of a publicly-traded company with revenues of $4 billion.
+For those who may be curious, I wanted to take the opportunity to explain why a small, family-oriented company, recognized by Forbes as one of "America's Best Small Companies," is engaged in a legal battle with a division of a publicly-traded company with revenues of $4 billion.

 First, I would like you to know that we did not take this decision lightly.
 I would prefer to live my life having never filed a lawsuit.
-However, sometimes extraordinary circumstances arise.
+However, sometimes extraordinary circumstances arise, and this is one of those situations.

 In this particular case, Balsam Brands Inc. et al v.
 Cinmar, LLC et al, Balsam Hill has alleged that Frontgate and Grandin Road are illegally copying our patented Flip Tree.
 If you have never seen one, the Flip Tree incorporates a patented design that makes it extremely easy to move, set up, collapse, and store a Christmas tree.
 For instance, to take the tree down, you just remove the top section(s), turn the largest and heaviest part of the tree upside down on its stand, watch its limbs collapse with gravity, cover it with its bag, and roll it away for storage.
 To set up the tree, you just do the reverse (demonstration below).
 Frontgate's and Grandin Road's Inversion Trees do the same thing using essentially the same design: to take the tree down, you remove the top section(s), turn the bottom part of the tree upside down on its stand, its limbs collapse with gravity, and you slip its bag over it and roll it away for storage.
 But while Balsam Brands holds issued patents on a rotating Christmas tree with collapsible limbs, Frontgate and Grandin Road do not.

-The history of this invention is interesting, and helps explain why we filed a lawsuit.
-The unique mechanical design of the Flip Tree was invented by Bruce Schooley of Alamo, California.
+The history of this invention is interesting, and helps explain why we chose to assert our rights in court.
+The unique concept of the Flip Tree was invented by Bruce Schooley of Alamo, California.
 A prolific inventor and Christmas fanatic, Bruce set out to design an artificial Christmas tree that would be safe and easy for anyone to set up and take down.
-After receiving a diagnosis of late-stage cancer, he set out to bring the invention to market as a way of helping provide for his wife Valerie after he had passed away.
+Upon receiving a diagnosis of late-stage cancer, he set out to bring the invention to market as a way of helping provide for his wife Valerie after he had passed away.
 Fortunately, Bruce ultimately recovered from cancer and is still celebrating Christmas with Valerie every holiday season.
 Meanwhile, in 2008, he applied for a patent on his invention and was granted multiple US and foreign patents on the Flip Tree concept, including US Patents 8,062,718 and 8,993,077.
 The two US patents are titled "Invertible Christmas Tree."

 Bruce marketed his invention to various retailers, most successfully to Frontgate, which featured Flip Trees as its premier artificial Christmas trees from 2009 - 2013.
 Frontgate's sister brand, Grandin Road, also sold a small number of Flip Trees as did other retailers such as Costco.